 Through a catalyst grant, a project team worked with two sites in the Pacific – Heʻeia Reserve in Hawaiʻi and Kachemak Bay Reserve in Alaska – to advance the equitable representation of CES in estuary stewardship.
-In this webinar, three project team members will discuss strategies implemented to deepen and expand the meaningful inclusion of CES in estuary stewardship and management.
-They will share lessons learned in identifying and implementing CES in reserve management and in co-designing deliverables and approaches for end user needs.
+In this webinar, three project team members discuss strategies implemented to deepen and expand the meaningful inclusion of CES in estuary stewardship and management.
+They share lessons learned in identifying and implementing CES in reserve management and in co-designing deliverables and approaches for end user needs.

 Learn more about the speakers:

 |Puaʻala Pascua specializes in locally and culturally attuned approaches to natural resource management.
 In her current role as a Program Coordinator with the Hawaiʻi Conservation Alliance Foundation, she works alongside a network of community partners to advance community-centered stewardship and restoration efforts that honor place-based knowledges, practices, relationships, and processes.|